pods13/assetsfirst/README.md

   <summary>1.1.0 Features</summary>

 - [x] Show identifier with company name on position page(check out tradingview for inspiration)
-- [ ] Setup schedule job that recalculate position p&l and keep results in a separate db table, use these data in positionView
 - [x] Fill up Upcoming dividend date column with relevant data
 - [x] In Sectoral distribution use current value of positions instead of initial one
+- [x] Company Page - show company name
+- [x] Company Page - ownership structure
+- [x] Redesign home page
+- [x] Setup schedule job that recalculate position p&l and keep results in a separate db table, use these data in positionView
+- [ ] Allow user to change name of tag category
+- [ ] Provide functionality to change a username
 - [ ] Show percentage in sectoral distribution widget
-- [ ] Allow user to change name of tag category
 - [ ] Introduce Portfolio currency, as a column in db table
 - [ ] Allow a user to change their portfolio currency
-- [ ] Provide functionality to change a username
-- [x] Company Page - show company name
-- [x] Company Page - ownership structure
-- [ ] Redesign home page
 </details>

 ## Redeploy flow